GoogleCloudPlatform/php-docs-samples/translate/README.md

   -v|vv|vvv, --verbose  Increase the verbosity of messages: 1 for normal output, 2 for more verbose output and 3 for debug

 Available commands:
-  detect      Detect which language text was written in using Google Cloud Translate API help        Displays help for a command list        Lists commands list-codes  List all the language codes in the Google Cloud Translate API list-langs  List language codes and names in the Google Cloud Translate API translate   Translate text using Google Cloud Translate API
+  detect-language   Detect which language text was written in using Google Cloud Translate API help              Displays help for a command list              Lists commands list-codes        List all the language codes in the Google Cloud Translate API list-langs        List language codes and names in the Google Cloud Translate API translate         Translate text using Google Cloud Translate API
 ```

 6. Run `php translate.php COMMAND --help` to print information about the usage of each command.